-- Clearly articulate racial justice and educational equity as a goal for your school and speak out, take action, and fiercely confront any racist thoughts, comments, and actions.
+- Clearly articulate racial justice and educational equity as a goal for your school and foster a school climate that encourages all educators to speak out, take action, and fiercely confront any racist thoughts, comments, and actions.

 - Critically examine your own identity and privileges and how those have shaped your experiences and impacted the teaching and learning of students of color.

-- Develop a long-term plan to build an anti-racist community by helping your staff identify biases and have open conversations about reducing and eliminating systemic bias in the school setting.
+- Develop a long-term plan to build an anti-racist community by developing a diversity, equity, and inclusion committee within your leadership team; helping your staff identify biases; and having open conversations about reducing and eliminating systemic bias in the school setting.